kartik-v/dependent-dropdown/README.md

   dependency nesting).
 - Automatically convert `select` inputs with class `depdrop` to dependent dropdowns.
 The plugin supports HTML5 data attributes to configure the dependent dropdown options.
-- Initialize dependent dropdowns based on preselected values (useful for update scenario).
+- Automatically initialize dependent dropdowns based on preselected values (useful for update scenario).
 - Supports both `select` input with basic `options` and select with `optgroups`.
 - Automatically lock/disable the dependent dropdown until dependent results are available.
 - The plugin uses ajax call to the server to render the list of dependent options.